-When delivering the bad news, you might want to blurt out things in a straightforward method.
+When delivering the bad news, you might want to blurt out things in trying to be honest.
 But there are better ways to do it.

-Listening in customer service means reading and understanding what a customer is trying to convey in a call or online emails/messages.
-This could be harder as you have no body language to help you.
+Listening, in the context of customer service, means reading and understanding what a customer is trying to convey in a call or online emails/messages.
+This could be hard as you have no body language to help you.

 Effective listening is much more than hearing what the customer is saying.
 It also involves decoding what they are not saying.